Things to Avoid While Purchasing a New Home

-Don't change banks or move money around in your bank accounts.
-Bank statements from the last two or three months for all of your accounts (checking, savings, money market, and other assets) will probably be reviewed as the lender makes decisions regarding your approval.
-Your lender is looking for a consistent rise and fall of your money each pay period, in the interest of avoiding fraud.
-No matter the purpose, changing banks or moving funds from one account to another may raise a red flag with the lender and impede your application process.
+Don't switch your accounts to a new bank or move around your cash.
+As your lender reviews your mortgage application, you will likely be instructed to produce bank statements for the last few months for your checking and savings accounts, money market funds and other liquid finances.
+The lender looks for a consistent rise and fall of your funds over the pay period, in the interest of ruling out fraud.
+No matter the purpose, switching banks or transferring money can raise a red flag with your lender and impede your application process.

-Lighthouse Mortgage Company can answer questions about these "Don'ts" and many others.
-Give us a call at (916) 434-8915.
+At Lighthouse Mortgage Company, we answer questions about this process every day.
+Call us at (916) 434-8915.